 What needs to be done when making a life insurance claim?

 When making a life insurance claim, the first thing you need to do is contact the policy provider and let them know the policyholder has passed away.
 You will need to provide them with the name of the policyholder and their policy number if you have it.
 The insurer will want to know your relationship to the policyholder, and their cause of death.
 They will also want to see an original death certificate.

-One the insurer has all the information they need, they should then be able to process the claim.
-Payouts are usually made within about 5-10 days, but this will vary from provider to provider.
+Once the insurer has all the information they need, they should then be able to process the claim.
+Payouts are usually made within about five to 10 days, but this will vary from provider to provider.

 How to find the right over-50s life insurance